-Some of the things people with OCD may be focused on include:
+Some examples of obsessions that people with OCD may experience include:

-- Cleanliness: obsessive household cleaning or hand-washing to reduce an intense fear of contamination.
+- Cleanliness - obsessive household cleaning or hand-washing to reduce fears of contamination.

-- Order: obsession with symmetry or order, with the compulsion to perform tasks or place objects in a particular place and/or pattern (and difficulties coping if this order or routine is disrupted)
+- Order - obsession with symmetry, routine or order, with the compulsion to perform tasks or place objects in a particular place and/or pattern (and difficulties coping if this order or routine is disrupted)

 - Religious matters - feeling constant compulsions to repeatedly perform religious or spiritual behaviours (like praying) to the extent that it interferes with day-to-day life.

 How can OCD impact your life?

 In addition to feelings of anxiety and worry, obsessions and compulsions can cause distress and prevent you from going about your day-to-day life.
-It’s common for people with OCD to have difficulties with going to school or work, to join in social gatherings, or to exercise or take part in regular hobbies, is common.
+It’s common for people with OCD to have difficulties with going to school or work, attending social events, or taking part in exercise or other regular hobbies.

-It’s also common for people living with OCD to feel intense shame about their need to carry out their compulsions.
+It’s also common for people living with OCD to feel intense shame about their obsessions.
 These feelings can exacerbate the problem, and the secrecy involved in trying to hide OCD can delay help-seeking, diagnosis and treatment.

 Seeking treatment for OCD

 If you’re feeling upset about having or potentially having OCD, remember: it is treatable, and you’re not alone in this.
 Getting professional help is the first step towards recovery.

-See your GP, tell them your concerns and talk with them about what’s going on.
-They’ll be able to tell you whether they think you have OCD and the next steps you can take in beginning to treat it.
+The best first step is see your GP, and talk with them about what’s going on.
+They’ll be able to talk to you about a diagnosis of OCD, and what the next steps are for beginning to treat it.

-There are two main treatments that are effective for OCD.
-Psychological therapy will generally be the first line of treatment.
-In some cases, medication can also be effective when prescribed in line with therapy.
-Get more information about treatments for anxiety disorders here.
+There are two main treatments that are effective for OCD: psychological therapy will usually be the first line of treatment.